 Smithereen prides itself on being an environmentally friendly pest-management company, one that uses the least poisonous alternatives available.
 Usually, our treatments won’t bother pets.
 But we believe that exercising abundant caution always makes sense.

 Immediately prior to a treatment, try to keep your pets in an area of your residence we won’t be treating.
-If you keep caged animals, drape a towel over their homes to keep any overspray from affecting them.
+To avoid any possible contact with chemicals or sprays, you should also remove any of your pet’s toys from areas we will be treating.
+If you keep caged animals, their homes should also be placed in a room or area of your home we will not be treating.
+If this isn’t possible, drape a towel over their homes to keep any overspray from affecting them.

 Whether dealing with your pets or your person, Smithereen has one simple goal: your good.
 Contact us today at (800) 336-3500 to learn more about how we can help keep your home, apartment, or business pest free.